-Data science programs offered by universities outside of the United States are a mixed bag.
-They range from cheap to costly, from specific to general, from ultra-technical to much less so.
+Data science programs offered by universities outside of the United States vary.
 If you’re considering studying data science abroad, it’s best to investigate programs individually as your personal interests and circumstances dictate.

 Why Go Abroad?

 - It’s possible to get a great education for a great price.
-Graduate school in countries such as Spain, France, Germany, and Singapore can cost a fraction of what a comparable program would run you in the United States.
-In Sweden, believe it or not, graduate school is free.
+Graduate school in countries such as Spain, France, Germany, and Singapore may cost less of what a comparable program would run you in the United States.

 Other Things to Think About